kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 I cannot really say anything about the first issue.
 Every effective team should have at least some kind of mentor/champion that can show good practices to the other members.
 The second issue is covered in detail in antipatterns 8, 9 and 10

 This brings us to the last issue - difficulty in setting up a test environment.
 Now don't get me wrong, there are indeed some applications that are *really* hard to test.
 Once I had to work with a set of REST applications that actually required special hardware on their host machine.
 This hardware existed only in production, making integration tests very challenging.
 But this is a corner case.

-For the run-of-the-mill web or back-end application that the typical company requires, setting up a test environment should be a non-issue.
-With the appearance of Virtual Machines and lately Containers this is more true than even.
+For the run-of-the-mill web or back-end application that the typical company creates, setting up a test environment should be a non-issue.
+With the appearance of Virtual Machines and lately Containers this is more true than ever.
 Basically if you are trying to test an application that is hard to setup, you need to fix the setup process first before dealing with the tests themselves.

 But why are integration tests essential in the first place?

 The truth here is that there are some types of issues that *only* integration tests can detect.
 The canonical example is everything that has to do with database operations.
 Database transactions, database triggers and any stored procedures can only be examined with integration tests that touch them.
 Any connections to other modules either developed by you or external teams need integration tests (a.k.a. contract tests).
-Any tests that need to verify performance tests are integration tests by definition.
-Here is a summary
+Any tests that need to verify performance, are integration tests by definition.
+Here is a summary on why we need integration tests:

  | Type of issue | Detected by Unit tests | Detected by Integration tests |
  | ------- | ---------- | --------- |